sabigara/blog/data/blog/remark-admonition.md

 ## Pass it as a custom component

-Now, register it as a custom component otherwise MDX complains that you've forgot to import!
+Now, register it as a custom component otherwise MDX complains that you've forgotten to import it!

 ```tsx
 import { MDXProvider } from "@mdx-js/react"